KitwareMedical/vpaw/README.md

 A Virtual Pediatric Airways Workbench (VPAW) is a patient-centered surgical planning software system targeted to pediatric patients with airway obstruction.

-## Overview

-VPAW enables a  full surgical planning pipeline, which includes: importing DICOM images, segmenting the airway, interactive 3D editing of airway geometries to express potential surgical treatment planning options, and creating input files for offline geometric analysis and computationalfluid dynamics simulations for evaluation of surgical outcomes.
+It aims to enable a full surgical planning pipeline for the evaluation of surgical outcomes.
+See [features][#Features] for more details.

-This repository contains a new generation of VPAW that is developed using [3D Slicer](https://www.slicer.org/).
+This project contains the new generation of VPAW based on [3D Slicer](https://www.slicer.org/) and it was created using [Slicer Custom App Template](https://github.com/KitwareMedical/SlicerCustomAppTemplate).

 _This project is in active development and may change from version to version without notice._